rogier2012/aks-handson/README.md

 Run on the Cloud shell, tested in the Bash version.
+Read the instruction carefully. anything within `<>` you have to fill in yourself.

 ## Connecting